What Can a Miami Business Lawyer Do For A Small Business?

 (2) Some scammers trick businesses with “annual minutes” scams.
 While the Florida Secretary of State requires annual reports from businesses, these are different from various “annual minutes” or “Annual Corporate Records Forms” mailings that sent out to some businesses.
 The official annual reports do not solicit a fee from businesses, while unofficial fraudsters request fees in advance, often $125, to complete the business filings.
 The $125 amount is not surprisingly the current fee to establish a limited liability company in Florida, so it is important to pay attention to the mailings you receive that look official to determine if they are valid or not.

 Both of these consumer scams are examples of why small business owners may want to rely on a small business attorney to provide guidance and advice to avoid falling for confusing and costly traps.

 Small business owners rarely find enough hours in the day to check off all of the items on their “To Do” list.
-When it comes to legal tasks, it is critical for owners to have the support of a small business attorney both to save time and ensure that matters are handled appropriately.
-Contact a Miami business attorney today to help your business stay in compliance and to serve your professional needs.
+When it comes to legal tasks, it is critical for owners to have the support of a law firm both to save time and ensure that matters are handled appropriately.
+Contact a Miami business lawyer from The Campbell Law Group, P.A. today to help your business stay in compliance and to serve your professional needs.